-In March, 2026 I may or may not have built a high-end PC, and gone all-in on Fedora 43 as my only OS.
+In March, 2026 I built a high-end PC, and went all-in on Fedora 43 as my only OS.

 Here is everything needed to get it working for gaming, from fresh install to launching steam games on a 5K ultrawide.